Rio Chama 2-day

 Comfort Camp Option!

 If you prefer to experience the wilderness in maximum comfort, choose our Comfort Camp option.
 You will enjoy your own canvas walled outfitter tent with room to stand and walk around inside, floor rugs, hooks to hang your clothes, chairs and table, and elevated camp beds with freshly laundered sheets and pillows (see photo below).
 Valet service included: a dedicated guide will pitch your tent, carry your bags, and set up your private toilet and personal washstand.
 Your valet is there to tend to your comfort.
-Each unit accommodates up to four people. $649 per unit per 3 day trip or a $495 per unit per 2 day trip.
+Each unit accommodates up to four people.
+A 2-day Comfort Camp is $449.00, please call the office if you have questions.

 Here's what Sandy Cunningham of Uncharted Outposts, New Mexico's only Travel & Leisure magazine-recognized super-agent (2009-2012), says about our comfort camp: "I would wholeheartedly recommend Los Rios River Runners to all my clients.
 Their amazing luxury camps, expert guides, superb knowledge and attention to detail make for a once-in-a-lifetime River Safari experience in New Mexico.
 Cisco brings everything to life with his extraordinary storytelling and expert knowledge of the history, culture, flora and fauna of northern New Mexico!
 Thank you for taking such amazing care with our Uncharted clients!"